2020 Cat Calendar Available!

 Thanks Little Cat Photography!

 If you are interested in adopting, please complete an adoption application.
-Because we expect a large number of applications, and are still understaffed due to COVID19, we will only be able to email those applicants that are approved to schedule a meet and greet.
+Because we are still understaffed due to COVID19, we will only be able to email those applicants that are approved to schedule a meet and greet.
 Thank you in advance for your understanding if you don't hear back from us regarding your application.

 Good with Dogs, Good with Kids, Good with Adults